rougier/python-opengl/05-cube.rst

    :class: toc chapter-05

-We now have all the pieces needed to render a simple 3D scene, that is, a rotating cube as show in the teaser image above.
+We now have all the pieces needed to render a simple 3D scene, that is, a rotating cube as shown in the teaser image above.
 But we first need to create the cube and to tell OpenGL how we want to actually project it on the screen.